ELEVATE-Project/documents/src/docusaurus/docs/starting-a-session.md

 <PartialExample mentored /> application is integrated with BigBlueButton to enable hosting of mentoring sessions.

 > :::note
->* Mentors can start the session only 10 minutes before the scheduled time.
+>* You can start the session only 10 minutes before the scheduled time.
->* Mentors can start their session anytime within the time allocated for the session.
+>* You can start the session anytime within the time allocated for the session.

 You can start a session in one of the following ways: